 Our experts in Luxembourg can help entrepreneurs set up an investment company or a common fund.
 The SICAV and the SICAF are often chosen by investors who can control the amount of capital they invest, but these legal structures need to be first set up as legal entities in Luxembourg (public limited company or other forms).

+Common investment funds (FCPs) will need to be managed by a Luxembourg management company.
+While not mandatory, SICAFs and SICAVs can also be managed this way.
+Our specialists can help out with any management issues.
 The choice between different investment vehicles in Luxembourg is usually based on the taxes they must pay, the operational and managerial issues the fund will create and even marketing considerations for some of the investors.